Tips and tricks when booking holdiays

 Deals, Deals Deals

 I am the queen of the deal!
 I just love a good deal.
 I scour the internet for good deals in our chosen destination.
 Groupon is your friend.
 For example we had pancakes for lunch one of the days at Krepesz, that was pancakes for 4 and drinks for CAD$50.
 While in Niagara Falls I booked the Captain Jacks Fun Zone tickets which the kids thoroughly enjoyed and I saved 70% off the normal price.
 There are so many options in these places so by buying in advance (the kids and the adults) know what included and we have a set amount of tokens each.
 There are also lots of hotel options on Groupon too with great saving or added extras.
 A couple we spoke to at breakfast had got a great deal at the Sheraton on the Falls via Groupon with a Falls view room.

-Shop around especially for Hotels
+Shop around especially for accommodation

 There are a myriad of hotel booking options with varying rates of discounts.

 One of my personal favourites is booking.com.
 Also check out Expedia or hotels.com or as mentioned above Groupon hotel deals.
 Sign up for alerts for these site to keep up to date on the latest deals and offerings.
 It can also be a good option to call the hotel direct as I have found that some will match the rates found elsewhere.

 Another great option is booking via Airbnb.
 One of the key things to remember about Airbnb is to read the reviews of the property and look for hosts with good feedback.
 Secondly good Airbnb etiquette will help ensure good feedback is left for you in return as that’s the cornerstone of the community.

 This one is bit more tricky and sometime can just be down to the fact that the stars align and sales and timing of your trip work out.
 But failing that some things you can do include: